 Our phones have become indispensable tools for daily life.
 When we’re traveling, our phones are an invaluable tool.
 Things like currency conversions, finding our way around, translations, and even documenting our travels are now taken care of by one handy device that fits in your pocket.

-Sure, you can chance using your native sim card in Thailand and hope that you’re not left without coverage at a crucial moment.
+Sure, you can change using your native SIM card in Thailand and hope that you’re not left without coverage at a crucial moment.
 Unfortunately, this is likely to also result in a phone bill bloated with roaming charges and eyewatering data prices.

-Getting a local sim card for Thailand can help avoid any unnecessary drama and frustration and save you money in the end.
+Opting for a local SIM vs an international card in Thailand can help avoid any unnecessary drama and frustration and save you money in the end.
 Thailand’s 5G network is pretty robust so there’s that to consider too.
-Basically, getting the right sim will just make your Thailand backpacking trip better OK!
+Basically, getting the right SIM will just make your Thailand backpacking trip better OK!

 Price